plan-your-recovery/plan-your-recovery.github.io/pricing.md

 ---
 ### Pricing

 Plan Your Recovery does not require a big down payment to get started in treatment.
 Patients pay only for the services they use.
-The following are the fees for service:
+The following are the fees for service. <br><br>

 **Individual or Family Therapy** ($90-$150 depending on provider)